 This being a photographer’s website, it stands to reason that photographs should be play a big part in it.
-As a matter of fact, however, the Galleries section is the most underdeveloped amd unmaintained section around here.
+As a matter of fact, however, the Galleries section has for a long the most underdeveloped and unmaintained section around here.

-The reason for this state of things is mostly due to the fact that none of the image gallery plugins I found offer the features I need.
+The reason for this state of things was mostly due to the fact that none of the image gallery plugins I had found offered the features I need.
 In a nutshell, this is mostly a travel photography website, so in my mind each photo should be accompanied by a story, some details about the location, the equipment used, how the image was taken and processed.
 Additionally, each photo should have its own URL.

 The Technical Side